jinyoungch/xyz/posts/thoughts/on-minimalism.md

 It could be that I, the site owner, only have to write in some Javascript snippet to the main HTML script to integrate Google Analytics, and that I wouldn't exactly have to go out of my way to learn 'how to figure this technology out'.

-It also could be that you, the visitor, may not care much for third-party cookies or your data getting fed into Google's system whereby your web-usage will be analysed to make their products more 'relevant' to your usage (the quotes are intentionally placed).
+It also could be that you, the visitor, may not care much for third-party cookies or your data getting fed into Google's system whereby your web-usage will be analysed to make their products more 'relevant' to your usage (the quotes highlighting the operative word here).

 Either way, jinyoung.xyz is **not** a platform for commercial usage (and I can assure you it will remain that way), which means that having the analytics function is only redundant for me.
 It's a 'nice-to-have', but by no means a 'required'.